|

 “Call 911!”
 Mike gasps.
 “I can’t breathe!
 I think I’m going to die!”

 While Mike’s physical and mental reactions to smoking a large amount of pot will not likely cause death, he is definitely suffering from “marijuana toxicity,” a bad reaction to smoking too much marijuana.
 In addition, some pot growers spray pesticides and other chemicals on their plants to promote maturation.
-The fact that toxic pesticides are causing some of Mike’s overdose symptoms is a real possibility that needs emergency medical treatment.
+The fact that toxic pesticides are causing some of Mike’s cannabis overdose symptoms is a real possibility that needs emergency medical treatment.

 Symptoms of Acute Marijuana Intoxication